xz0127/tp/docs/DeveloperGuide.md

 * `done d/Monday t/9am`
 * `done d/12-12-2020 t/12pm`

-The Mark Appointments as Done Feature is facilitated by the `DoneCommand`, which extends the abstract class `Command`, and the `DoneCommandParser`, which implements the `Parser` interface.
+The mark appointments as Done feature is facilitated by the `DoneCommand`, which extends the abstract class `Command`, and the `DoneCommandParser`, which implements the `Parser` interface.
 Both of these classes are part of the `Logic` component.
 Additionally, the command takes in a `DateTimeLoader`, which contains the date and time information of the appointment to mark.

-The following is an example usage scenario and how the mark as done mechanism behaves at each step:
+The following is an example usage scenario on how the mark as done mechanism works in each step:

 1. User types `done d/DATE t/TIME` into the app.